mvrdevelopment/spec/mvr-spec.md

-# Annex A. Object ID for Selection purposes (normativ/informative)
+# Annex A. Object ID for Selection purposes (informative)

-In oder to control or reference, all objects in MVR Spec have human readable object id.
-For this booth the FixtureID and the CustomID is used.
+In oder to control or reference, all objects in the MVR Spec have human readable object IDs.
+For this both the FixtureID and the CustomID is used.

 The Fixture ID is a generic name pool that applies to all objects.
 All Fixture IDs should be unique in one scene, so that objects can be selected without collisions.